wp-plugins/bbpress-post-via-mail/readme.txt

 == Installation ==
 Install as any other WordPress plugin - from plugin repository or upload plugin zip file to the server from wp admin area.

-Plugins need PostMark service to handle incomming mails, please set it up as described <a href="https://postviamail.unicornis.pl/configuration/">in the configurations instruction</a>
+Plugin need PostMark service to handle incomming mails, please set it up as described <a href="https://postviamail.unicornis.pl/configuration/">in the configuration instruction</a>

 == Frequently Asked Questions ==
 No Faq so far, but I will be more than happy to help.
-Some useful information available on <a href="https://postviamail.unicornis.pl">the plugin page</a>.
-Post your questions via <a href="https://postviamail.unicornis.pl/forums/forum/support/">support forum</a> to help me grow the FAQ.
+Post via <a href="https://postviamail.unicornis.pl/forums/forum/support/">support forum.</a>

 == Screenshots ==
 1. Sample post and a notification mail